Friday, 2 December 2016

 View from the roof of the first floor.
 22.03.2016.

 That's all I could find about these havelis.
-Again I extend my invitation to all my readers to share their knowledge, pertaining to these above mentioned places.
+Once again, I extend my invitation to all my readers to share any knowledge they may have regarding the places mentioned above.

 Tariq Amir